RichStone/content/fullstack.coach/write-markdown-distribute-everywhere.md

 ## dev.to

-There is no place like dev.to for software developer and technical bloggers!
+There is no place like dev.to for software developers and technical bloggers!

 Now, I could just copy-paste my beautiful markdown to dev.to and it would work.
 But that's very burdensome, especially considering that in VSCode I am so close to the terminal.

 But even more importantly, **what happens if you want to update your content**?
-I don't know about you, but I want to write long-living content, guides and tutorials.
+I don't know about you, but I want to write long-living content, guides, and tutorials.
 If they get outdated or corrected by your readers and reviewers, you'd probably want to make the changes as quickly as possible.
 For some articles, this can become a frequent thing to do.
 And now copy-pasta becomes really annoying, boring, untasty, and even dangerous.

 Your solution, again: